-- (viii) The assumed rate of return for other asset classes must be consistent with the principles set out above. - (ix) Regardless of the assumed distribution of the assets, the Scheme Actuary must not assume that the rate of return on the fund as a whole will exceed the gross redemption yield on an appropriate Eurozone government fixed interest index by more than 3.5% p.a.

-- (x) The above limits apply before any allowance is made for investment expenses.
+- (viii) The assumed rate of return for other asset classes must be consistent with the principles set out above. - (ix) Regardless of the assumed distribution of the assets, the Scheme Actuary must not assume that the rate of return on the fund as a whole will exceed the Risk-free Rate by more than 4.0% p.a. - (x) The above limits apply before any allowance is made for investment expenses.
 The Scheme Actuary must reduce the assumed gross rates to reflect anticipated investment expenses. - 5.
 In projecting the fund value over time, the Scheme Actuary must take account of the amount and timing of contributions paid to and benefits, expenses and taxes paid from the fund.
 Where cashflows are expected to be reasonably uniform, the Scheme Actuary may assume an appropriate weighted average.